gorlikariel/Gem/README.md

 A progressive web app used to remind and track birth control pill usage, because birth control is no joke.

-## Introduction

-I started teaching myself React about 6 months ago, and Gem is my first project.
-I love every second of writing it, and I hope it to be one of many in the future.

 ## Built With

 - [TypeScript](https://www.typescriptlang.org/) - (Still learning)